 starting

-AM-Deadlink, it shows immidiately the saved favorites.
+AM-DeadLink, it shows immidiately the saved favorites.
 After clicking the

 green button, all favorites are checked (or with the button with the apple, which also